ndonahue95/tribot-scripts/README.md

 This is a collection of my tribot scripts.
 They are all developed in Java using the tribot API.
 These automate the processes of 2007 Runescape.

+### lettuceNMZ
+A simple NMZ script (so far) that takes overload and prayer potions using ABC2 antiban, for a customizable amount of time.

 ### saladFisher
 Currently only fishes in Catherby for lobsters, banking them and implementing ABC2.